Panicum virgatum: Bioenergy

-Switchgrass has been researched as a renewable bioenergy crop since the mid-1980s, because it is a native perennial warm season grass with the ability to produce moderate to high yields on marginal farmlands.
+Switchgrass has been studied as a potential renewable bioenergy crop since the mid-1980s, because it is a native perennial warm season grass with the ability to produce moderate to high yields on marginal farmlands.
 It is now being considered for use in several bioenergy conversion processes, including cellulosic ethanol production, biogas, and direct combustion for thermal energy applications.
 The main agronomic advantages of switchgrass as a bioenergy crop are its stand longevity, drought and flooding tolerance, relatively low herbicide and fertilizer input requirements, ease of management, hardiness in poor soil and climate conditions, and widespread adaptability in temperate climates.
 In some warm humid southern zones, such as Alabama, it has the ability to produce up to 25 oven-dry tonnes per hectare (ODT/ha).
 A summary of switchgrass yields across 13 research trial sites in the United States found the top two cultivars in each trial to yield 9.4 to 22.9 t/ha, with an average yield of 14.6 ODT/ha.
-However, these yields were recorded on small plot trials, and commercial field sites could be expected to be at least 20% lower than these results.
+However, these yields were recorded on small plot trials, and commercial field sites could be expected to yield at least 20% less.
 In the United States, switchgrass yields appear to be highest in warm humid regions with long growing seasons such as the US Southeast and lowest in the dry short season areas of the Northern Great Plains.
 The energy inputs required to grow switchgrass are favorable when compared with annual seed bearing crops such as corn, soybean, or canola, which can require relatively high energy inputs for field operations, crop drying, and fertilization.
 Whole plant herbaceous perennial C4 grass feedstocks are desirable biomass energy feedstocks, as they require fewer fossil energy inputs to grow and effectively capture solar energy because of their C4 photosynthetic system and perennial nature.
-One study cites it takes from 0.97 to 1.34 GJ to produce 1 tonne of switchgrass, compared with 1.99 to 2.66 GJ to produce 1 tonne of corn.
+One study concluded that it takes from 0.97 to 1.34 GJ to produce 1 tonne of switchgrass, compared with 1.99 to 2.66 GJ to produce 1 tonne of corn.
 Another study found that switchgrass uses 0.8 GJ/ODT of fossil energy compared to grain corn's 2.9 GJ/ODT.
-Given that switchgrass contains approximately 18.8 GJ/ODT of biomass, the energy output-to-input ratio for the crop can be up to 20:1.
+As switchgrass contains approximately 18.8 GJ/ODT of biomass, the energy output-to-input ratio for the crop can be up to 20:1.
 This highly favorable ratio is attributable to its relatively high energy output per hectare and low energy inputs for production.

-Considerable effort is being expended in developing switchgrass as a cellulosic ethanol crop in the USA.
+Considerable effort is being expended to develop switchgrass as a cellulosic ethanol crop in the USA.
 In George W. Bush's 2006 State of the Union Address, he proposed using switchgrass for ethanol; since then, over US$100 million has been invested into researching switchgrass as a potential biofuel source.
-Switchgrass has the potential to produce up to 380 liters of ethanol per tonne harvested.
-However, current technology for herbaceous biomass conversion to ethanol is about 340 liters per tonne.
-In contrast, corn ethanol yields about 400 liters per tonne.
+Switchgrass has the potential to produce up to 380 liters of ethanol per tonne harvested; however, current technology for herbaceous biomass conversion to ethanol is about 340 liters per tonne.
+By contrast, corn ethanol yields about 400 liters per tonne.